Top 11 Confusing English Homophones - How To Avoid Them

 In the IELTS exam, to avoid any such mistakes, read the questions first properly in the 30-minute gap you get before each section.
 Understand what the question requires, whether it demands "to" or "too" and predict what kind of word does it need!

 At the end of the test, when you transfer your answers in to the answer sheet, check thoroughly whether the words you fill in matches the sentences and makes sense.

-For best IELTS Test Preparation, you should visit IELTS Tutorials where they offer beneficial materials, IELTS Mock Tests and Expert Guidance & Feedbacks.
-To score a band 7 or more in the IELTS Exam, you need to do quality IELTS Practice, which you’ll find easily at IELTS Tutorials.
-If you need any assistance, we will always be at your service.
+For best IELTS Test Preparation, you can access the Sample Questions page where you will find practice questions and model answers for each module!
+To score a band 7 or more in the IELTS Exam, you can also join Online Coaching for IELTS Mock Tests and Expert Guidance & Feedbacks If you need any assistance, we will always be at your service.